Skip to main content

 Foliage Description

-Medium green, trifoliate (three ovate doubly serrated leaflets), terminal leaflet largest at 2-4 inches (5-10 cm); turns yellow in fall
+medium green through the growing season; trifoliate with three ovate doubly serrated leaflets, the terminal leaflet largest at 2-4 inches (5-10 cm) long; turns yellow in fall

 Growing Conditions